khenidak/WebSocketsServer/readme.md

         }

+>You can also map just one socket implementation.

 **Notes**
 - The listener injects Service's IReliableStateManager into the sockets.
 This enables you to call reliable collections in your sockets.

+- Stateless services can use null during listener creation (for reliable state).

-- The listener also exposes Owin Startup to you so you can use *OnOwinPreMapping* and *OnOwinPostMapping* method to wire up anyother custom Owin middleware (for example wiring up ADAL or a custom request logger).
+- The listener also exposes Owin Startup to you so you can use *OnOwinPreMapping* and *OnOwinPostMapping* method to wire up any other custom Owin middleware (for example wiring up ADAL, a custom request logger or even other Owin components such as WebApi).

 - The listener maintains a reference to the Session Manager where you can access it from anywhere in your service (for example in OnRunAsync method) as the following: